Raymond Monsour Scurfield

-Scurfield holds a bachelor's degree in Sociology/Anthropology in 1965 and was a Distinguished Military Graduate, Army ROTC, at Dickinson College, Carlisle, PA), and both a master's degree in social work (1967) and doctorate in social work (1979) from the University of Southern California.

-Background
+Early life

 Scurfield was born in Chicago, Illinois, on August 3, 1943, and raised in Elizabeth, Pennsylvania, about 16 miles outside of Pittsburgh.
 In 1961 Scurfield enrolled at Dickinson College in Carlise, Pennsylvania.
 Scurfield was commissioned in the Army Medical Service Corps upon his graduation from Dickinson College in 1965.

 Scurfield served four years on active duty in the Army (1967–71) as a social work officer.
 His first duty assignment was as outpatient clinic social worker at William Beaumont General Hospital in El Paso, Texas.
 He then was deployed to Nha Trang, South Vietnam, in March 1968, and was the social work and administrative officer on a psychiatric team treating psychiatric casualties from I and II Corps of South Vietnam.
-Dr. Scurfield was promoted from 2nd Lt. to First Lt, and then to Captain, during his deployment to Vietnam.
+Scurfield was promoted from 2nd Lt. to First Lt, and then to Captain, during his deployment to Vietnam.
 His next duty assignment was as a chief social worker, psychiatric ward, Army Valley Forge General Hospital outside of Philadelphia, for four months.
 His final assignment was to Okinawa, where he served first as the social work officer and then the Chief, Army Community Service.
 He was discharged from active duty in May 1971.

-Work history
+Scurfield gained a bachelor's degree in Sociology/Anthropology in 1965, and then a master's degree in social work (1967) and doctorate in social work (1979) from the University of Southern California.